Ediser-mEDRA/ARDI-service/README.md

    ![basic-authorization](https://user-images.githubusercontent.com/39902417/42159024-9f91cc7a-7df2-11e8-91cf-61c33a380b6d.png)

    + Request body:

-   a valid DRS (Digital Rightsholder Statement) (application/xml) according to the LCC DRS schema.
-In order to allow the deposit of simple statement, the ARDI registration format contains a subset of group of elements taken from the DRS schema.
-In mEDRA application, we have decided to simplify the structure of a Right, starting from two basic use cases:
-     * an (self-published) author wishing to declare his/her copyright ownership on a content
-     * a publisher wishing to indicate some basic copyright info and licence info (especially related to Open Access) on a content
-     Thus in mEDRA application a DRS is described by the following      [link](https://ardi-dev.medra.org/ardi-ra/schema/drs/1.0/medra-drs.xsd).

    Look for the xml sample to paste in the content request body [here](https://github.com/Ediser/ARDI-service/blob/master/sample-drs-xml.md)

-  Finally the ARDI registration service REST API returns a JSON response to the user submitting the DRS which includes:
-    * The assigned ARDI, to be stored and reused by the registrant for following updates of the same DRS or to make available the ARDI resolving to the landing page along the value chain
-    * The full DRS metadata as submitted, that can be re-used to communicate with other systems in B2B mode.
-This is especially relevant once GUIs for registrants will be developed on top of existing services, as users will be able to exploit DRS in the LCC format although they might have no proficiency with it
-    * The accounting data, providing results (success/failure) for each operation (creation/update)for each service (Handle System service/Hub service/Metadata service).
-Example of a JSON response for a DRS update, assigned with an ARDI:

   + Response 200 (application/json; charset=UTF-8):

     * Body